Waterbeach to Cambridge: background

 What will the busway look like?

-The image shows a typical cross-section of the busway corridor.
-The route would:
+The image shows a typical cross-section of our route, which would:

 • be mostly off-road,

-• only interact with other traffic at junctions and for a short section on Butt Lane, which would be upgraded.
+• interact with other traffic only junctions and a short, upgraded section on Butt Lane.

 Travel Hub